Lotus House Awards Carnival Foundation the Children First Award

 With the new Lotus Village, winner of the 2016 Non-Profit Innovation Award of the Greater Miami Chamber of Commerce, Lotus House designed and built a mixed-use “village” with state of the art shelter facilities and holistic, trauma-informed, supportive services.
 The foremost principle underlying the design and programming of Lotus Village is putting children first.
 Lotus House is able provide therapeutic services to address the special needs of children who have experienced trauma.
 The first of its kind on a national level, this model children’s wellness center also includes six classrooms for early childcare and education center for infants and toddlers and an outdoor playground, in addition to the Carnival Foundation Play Therapy Rooms.

-Left to right: Linda Coll, Executive Director of Carnival Foundation; Constance Collins, Executive Director of Lotus House; James Haj, president and CEO of The Children’s Trust and presenter of the Children First Award to Carnival Foundation on behalf of Lotus House.
+Left to right: Linda Coll, executive director, Carnival Foundation; Constance Collins, executive director, Lotus House; James Haj, president and CEO of The Children’s Trust and presenter of the Children First Award to Carnival Foundation on behalf of Lotus House.